 Early History of the Collwike family

-Another 167 words (12 lines of text) are included under the topic Early Collwike History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Collwike research.
+Another 84 words (6 lines of text) are included under the topic Early Collwike History in all our PDF Extended History products and printed products wherever possible.

 Collwike Spelling Variations

 Spelling variations of this family name include: Colwich, Colwick, Colwiche, Colwike, Colwych, Colwyke, Collwich, Collwike, Collwych, Collick, Collyke, Collich, Colicke and many more.

 Early Notables of the Collwike family (pre 1700)